 These personal finance resources have all helped me on my own journey, maybe they will help you too!

 This is the tax software I use for my own taxes.
 I prefer the downloadable desktop version (some prefer the online version).
-If you use my affiliate link, I may earn a small commission.
 The NY Times’ Wirecutter reviewed tax software, and recommends TurboTax Deluxe for more complicated returns.

 Just…good articles about personal finance.